hieu-mtran/geopolitical-forecasting/README.md

 - **Temporal and institutional factors** (especially `year` and `checks`) explain more variance in UN alignment than short-term electoral variables.
 - **Ideology changes** (`ideology_changed`) have low predictive weight, implying that foreign policy continuity often persists across elections.
 - **Systematic residuals** show under-prediction for highly aligned states (e.g., United States, Poland) and over-prediction for less aligned states (e.g., India, Brazil).
-- Residuals increase after 2016, suggesting a **structural shift** in global alignment—possibly associated with the **rise of populist and nationalist governments** and renewed geopolitical polarization.
+- Residuals increase after 2016, suggesting a **structural shift** in global alignment, possibly associated with the **rise of populist and nationalist governments** and renewed geopolitical polarization.

 ---